geeknoid/Undertaker/README.md

 The program doesn't identity unused const values or unused enum values (but unused enum types are identified).

 ## Ideas

-* Add another report which flags any unecessary uses of InternalsVisibleTo.

 * Add the ability to emit a dependency diagram in mermaid format for all the assemblies.